cakephp/docs/fr/core-libraries/collections.rst

     $collection = new Collection($articles);
     $sorted = $collection->sortBy('author.name');

-The ``sortBy`` method is flexible enough to let you specify an extractor function that will let you select dynamically the value to use for comparing two different values in the collection::
+The ``sortBy()`` method is flexible enough to let you specify an extractor function that will let you dynamically select the value to use for comparing two different values in the collection::

     $collection = new Collection($articles);